Willowbrook (bus manufacturer)

 Willowbrook was an English bus bodybuilder.
 Founded in 1927, it acquired the business of Stokes & Holt, Leicester.
 In 1952 it acquired a patent from Brush Traction to build metal-framed bodies.
+While buses where their core business, they also built bodies for Alvis TC 108G cars in the mid 1950s.

-Sold to Duple Coachbuilders in September 1958, and then in a management buyout in 1971, it ceased in 1983.
+The company was sold to Duple Coachbuilders in September 1958, and then in a management buyout in 1971, it ceased in 1983.